ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 My idea for Rinha was to build an initial simple reasonably optimized interpreter and then try to type-check it for AOT, but that didn't work.
 I did learn a bit about Hindley Milner type inference, but the input language is just too dynamic, there are no type annotations, and it would need some haskell-like type classes to make operator overloading work (i.e. the + does integer sum and string concat).
 That's too complex for the timeframe I had, so I decided to stick with an interpreter.
 I wouldn't have much time to dedicate to the Rinha before the competition as I was traveling, but I had been curious about an article I had read about a tree-walker-like interpreter, but on steroids.
 I did experiment with the approach in the past in a smaller scale, but I thought it was finally time to make it for real

-Some time ago, I read a [Cloudflare article](https://blog.cloudflare.com/building-fast-interpreters-in-rust/) in which they build an interpreter for Wireshark filters to add it to their firewall solutions.
+Some time ago, I read a [Cloudflare article](https://blog.cloudflare.com/building-fast-interpreters-in-rust/) in which they built an interpreter for Wireshark filters to add it to their firewall solutions.
 Their first solution was a treewalker, which was alright... it would be nice if they were a bit faster though.
-However, the risks and overheads of JITting the filters to all platforms way too high, outweighing any benefits.
+However, the risks and overheads of JITting the filters to all platforms are way too high, outweighing any benefits.
 They are processing untrusted network input, and doing low-level unsafe programming (like running JIT, generating machine code, marking sections of memory as executable, and so on) also didn't seem like a good idea at the scale they deal with.

 Instead, they did a HOAS approach (according to Sofia).
 HOAS means High-Order Abstract Syntax, and I will not pretend I know what it means.
 My entry uses Rust, and I actually call it Lambda compilation, because it's all lambdas.
 It's all dynamic dispatch and closures.
 HOAS means you use the host language's features to run the language, but it's only true HOAS for the most simple of languages, like lambda calculus.
 For anything a bit more complicated it's more difficult to pull it off in a pure HOAS fashion.
 ChatGPT tells me it's actually a mixture of First-Order Abstract Syntax (FOAS) and HOAS, but I will also not pretend I know what exactly it means.
 Therefore, let's go with lambda compilation, it describes exactly what happens in the code.

-Also bear in mind that I won't worry too much about memory leaks and memory consumption in general, this is a toy interpreter for a competition, not production usage.
+Also, bear in mind that I won't worry too much about memory leaks and memory consumption in general, this is a toy interpreter for a competition, not production usage.
 Still, I think some things I learned would work alright in a production interpreter, while for others I exploited the nature of the competition and just did some hacky stuff to squeeze performance.

 For the lambda compilation approach, suppose we need to compile a binary expression that loads a constant value and a variable, I would need this code: